 Varroa Mite Count Calculator

-Calculate varroa mite infestation level from alcohol wash or sugar roll counts and determine if treatment is needed.
+Calculate varroa mite infestation percent from alcohol wash or sugar roll mite count and bee sample size.

 Varroa Infestation Level